 Our Animal Ambassadors

 E.T., our Ball Python, was found slithering down the halls of the Ansonia Middle School.
 These snakes–native to the savannas and grasslands of Africa–have become popular pets due to their docile temperament.
-Many people do not know that these snakes can live up to 30 years and often end up offering them up for adoption after having them for only a few years.
+Many people do not know that these snakes can live up to 30 years and often end up offering them up for adoption.
 E.T. is a huge part of our Animal Ambassador program and frequently travels with us to events!
 He’s the chillest animal here, at the Nature Center!

 Mary, our Great Horned Owl (aka: GHO), came to us after having a rather unfortunate encounter with a barb wire fence.
 One of her wings was shattered beyond mending and had to be amputated.
 While Mary escaped all of this with her life, having only one wing, she is non-releasable and is a permanent resident here, at the Ansonia Nature Center, and has been here for over 15 years!
 You can view her outdoor enclosure through a large glass window inside the Nature Center.

-Red, Sassy’s counterpart, is a Red-Phased Screech Owl.
+Red is a Red-Phased Screech Owl.
 He was found standing on a street curb, exhausted, with his left eye closed.
 His encounter with a car left him blind in that eye.
 A one-eyed owl wouldn’t last long in the wild–not only would it be very difficult for him to hunt, he’d quickly fall prey to other predators.
-Red’s permanent home is here, at the Nature Center, where he shares an enclosure with Sassy.
-Even though we have a nesting box for each of them, we very often find them huddled together, asleep.
+Red’s permanent home is here, at the Nature Center.

 Our other Animal Ambassadors

-The Ansonia Nature Center is also home to Chuckles (a ring neck dove), Cutie (a guinea pig), Pepper (a domesticated rabbit), a red eared slider turtle, a water snake, several hundred honey bees, salt water tide pool creatures, a couple dozen crayfish, at least a half dozen walking sticks, three box turtles, a gecko, and a tarantula.
+The Ansonia Nature Center is also home to Chuckles (a Ring necked dove), Cutie Pie (a guinea pig), a red eared slider turtle, several hundred honey bees, two small brown bats, salt water tide pool creatures, three box turtles, two anoles, and a tarantula.

 Want to meet some of our animal ambassadors up close and personal?
 Come to our Creature Features, every Saturday at noon.
 It’s then that we take out all of our tame animals to be petted and held!